Download page Authenticating Approvals APIs.

 Authenticating Approvals APIs

-The headless Approvals API service enables rapid experience-first commerce and application development.
-The Approvals API, built on a JSON Open API specification, follows a microservice architecture that enables commerce into any part of an application, follows predictable REST URLs, and supports cross-origin resource sharing.
+Approvals API follows a microservice architecture that enables commerce into any part of an application and is built on the JSON API specification, follows predictable REST URLs and supports cross-origin resource sharing.

-All requests to the API must be accompanied by an authorization header with an authentication token.
+All requests to the API need to be accompanied by an authorization header with a standard salesforce authentication token.

 The Approvals API is installed with the package and can be exposed to external applications via a Salesforce site or community.

-The Approvals API ensures backward compatibility by versioning API changes.
-Should changes to the API structure be required, they occur in a new version with older functionality preserved.
+The Approvals API ensures backward compatibility by properly versioning any changes to the APIs.
+Should changes to the API structure need to be made, it will occur within a new version and older functionality will be preserved.

 Requests made to the API must be encoded as JSON and contain the header

-You can include resource relationships on most top-level resources.
+You can easily include resource relationships on most top-level resources.
 Multiple includes are defined using comma-delimited values.

-All requests return a success or error message following standard formats.
-The Approvals APIs returns an object containing a list of errors with the import, import status, and imported definition IDs.
+Any request that returns an error follows a standard format.
+The Approvals APIs will return an object that contains a list of errors with the import, the import status, and definition Ids imported